gmum/huggingmolecules/README.md

   pytorch lightning for running various experiments.
 This module makes training, benchmarking and hyper-tuning of models flawless and easily extensible.

-## The src/ module
+## Supported models architectures

-Huggingmolecules currently provides the following architectures in the src/module:
+Huggingmolecules currently provides the following architectures:

 * MAT
 * MAT++
 * GROVER

-We also provide more experimental support for ChemBERTa and MolBERT.
-For ease of benchmarking, we include also wrapper for chemprop.
+For ease of benchmarking, we also include wrappers in the experiments/ module for the following architectures:

+* MolBERT
+* ChemBERTa
+* chemprop

+## The src/ module

-Their impelementations are divided into three modules: configuration, featurization and models module.
+The implementations of the models in src/ module are divided into three modules: configuration, featurization and models module.
 The relation between these modules is shown on the following examples based on the MAT model:

 ### Configuration examples